Jonathan-Bryant19/Spectrum19Tech/README.md

 - 👋 Hi, I’m @Spectrum19Tech
 - 👀 I’m interested in developing technology to help individuals with autism.
 - 🌱 I’m currently learning all the things...at the same time...I don't recommend that approach.
-- 💞️ I’m looking to collaborate on anything anyone will let me touch.
+- 💞️ I’m looking to collaborate on anything anyone will let me have a hand in.
 I love to learn!
 - 📫 How to reach me: spectrum19tech@gmail.com

 <!---